lakshmanok/lakblogs/stockanalysis/README.md

     return result["messages"][-1].content
 ```

-The key benefit here is how it was to ask the final agent to *weave* together the information into a coherent report and go back and ask *any* agent to redo its work given the work.
+The key benefit here is how easy it was to ask the final agent to *weave* together the information into a coherent report and go back and ask *any* agent to redo its work given the work.
 If the definition of an agentic application is that you can call tools and subagents in a loop, this final change is what makes the application fully agentic.

 The full code for a deep agent implementation is at <https://github.com/lakshmanok/lakblogs/blob/main/stockanalysis/3c_langchain_deepagents.py>